krzys9876/simple_xlsx_writer/README.md

     base_path = os.path.dirname(__file__) # or provide explicit path in interactive mode
     writer.write_dummy(base_path, "dummy01")

-You should find *dummy01.xlsx* file in a given containig:
+You should find *dummy01.xlsx* file in a given containing:

 | A    | B    | C                   |
 |------|------|---------------------|